UCREL/pymusas/docs/docs/usage/how_to/tag_text_with/hybrid_tagger.md

 In this guide we are going to show you how to tag text with the PyMUSAS [HybridTagger](/api/spacy_api/taggers/hybrid#hybridtagger) so that you can extract token level [USAS semantic tags](https://ucrel.lancs.ac.uk/usas/) from the tagged text.
 The guide will take you through how to construct the tagger, add it to an existing spaCy pipeline, and then tag text with it.
 This guide is best read after following the [Rule Based Tagger](./rule_based_tagger.md) and [Neural Tagger](./neural_tagger.md) how to tag text guides as the hybrid tagger is a combination of both taggers.

+**To efficiently tag long or large texts** please follow the guidance from the neural tagger guide in the section [How to efficiently process long or large texts](neural_tagger.md#how-to-efficiently-process-long-or-large-texts), this guidance applies also to the hybrid tagger, whereby in that guide you will need to replace the neural tagger with a hybrid tagger.

 ## Construct the hybrid tagger

 The hybrid tagger has no pre-configured spaCy components, it has to be created.
 The hybrid tagger requires the following resources;